 - Focused CPD for all staff

-- Whole School Staff Meeting training
+- Whole School Staff Meeting and Inset training

 - Sports Council to take an active role in planning and preparation for activities and tournaments.
 Regular meetings throughout the year.
 For the children in both key stages to experience competitive sport competition.
 To prepare children in resilience and competitiveness and fair play.